“There is no out-of-context moment.”

 Jacques Derrida, Of Grammatology (1967)

 As we move through the world, we each form unconscious stereotypes and attitudes that affect our understanding, actions, and communication.
 These biases are often outside our awareness, and their effects can perpetuate injustice by manipulating the decision-making of speakers and listeners alike.
-Identifying implicit bias plays a critical role in the right to a fair trial, and the mission of Taylor Advocacy Pros.
+Identifying and avoiding implicit bias plays a critical role in accomplishing our mission.